 So, which one is best?
 It’s a trick question (sort of).
 “I believe it’s best to use both physical and chemical sunscreens on your skin (if your skin is compatible with the formulas) because you’ll get both inside and outer protection,” Rouleau says.

-Keep scrolling to shop nine combination chemical and physical (zinc oxide–only) sunscreens.
+Keep scrolling to shop combination chemical and physical (zinc oxide–only) sunscreens.

 Next up: FYI, these sunscreens prevent sun damage on dark skin the best.